-The Johns Hopkins Department of Neurology is recruiting participants for a clinical trial investigating brain-computed interface (BCI) systems for patients with movement and communication impairments.
-Dr. Nathan Crone, professor of neurology, leads the trial.
+The Johns Hopkins Department of Neurology is recruiting participants for a clinical trial investigating an implantable brain-computed interface (BCI) to help improve communication for patients with muscular weakness from ALS, brainstem stroke and other causes.

 Questions?
 Contact us: